Kate Just, Feminist Fan #20

 Feminism, Fandom, Devotion,

-and Sincerity in Kate Just’s
+in Kate Just’s

 Feminist Fan Series